rach7777/monax-may/home/content_blocks/whatcanido.md

 ## What can I do with Eris?

-When using default platform architecture, whether marketplaces, exchanges, government services, or on-demand commercial services, we wholly rely on a service provider to manage the business process required for the system.
+When using default platform architecture, whether marketplaces, exchanges, government services, or on-demand commercial services, we wholly rely on a service provider to manage the business processes required for the system.

 ### **BUT**